sixolet/about/resume.md

   useful in EventFlow and similar languages
 - Implemented functions as a first-class data type in EventFlow
 - Decreased latency for EventFlow programs by improving the runtime environment
-- Developed best practices for software engineers using EventFlow
+- Developed and communicated best practices for software engineers using EventFlow
 - Wrote frameworks in EventFlow for automating securities trading tasks

 Languages